Russian-Swedish War 1590 — 1595

 In early January, 1590, the army was concentrated in Novgorod.
 On January 6, reconnaissance units headed by A. I. Koltovsky and I. Bibikov were sent to the Pit-City.
 11-th horsemen hundreds were sent to destroy the enemy territory.
 On January 18, the main forces marched.
 A separate detachment was sent for the siege of Koporia.

-Swedish king Johan III refused to make peace on Russian terms.
-Horn, for the surrender of Ivangorod, was sentenced to death.
-Banner, because he did not render assistance to the garrison of Narva and Ivangorod in time, was dismissed.
-Commander Fleming was appointed commander.
-The number of troops in Estonia increased to 18 thousand people.
+The Swedish King Johan III refused to make peace on Russian terms.
+Horn was sentenced to death for surrendering Ivangorod.
+Baner was dismissed for failing to provide timely assistance to the garrison of Narva and Ivangorod.
+K. Fleming was appointed commander-in-chief.
+The number of troops in Estonia was increased to 18 thousand people.

 In early October, another attempt was made to solve the case by diplomatic means.
 On the bridge, which was transferred from Ivangorod to Narva, passed the next round of negotiations.
 But they ended in vain.